December 4, 1928 – First Oil Discovery using Reflection Seismography –

-December 4, 1928 – Giant Oklahoma City Oilfield discovered
+December 4, 1928 – Oklahoma City Oilfield discovered

-Henry Foster’s Indian Territory Illuminating Oil Company and Foster Petroleum Corporation completed the Oklahoma City No. 1 well, discovery well for the Oklahoma City oilfield.
-Oil exploration companies had searched for decades before this successful well just south of the city limits.
+Henry Foster’s Indian Territory Illuminating Oil Company and Foster Petroleum Corporation completed the Oklahoma City No. 1 well, revealing the giant Oklahoma City oilfield.
+The wildcat well was drilled just south of the city limits.

 December 7, 1905 – Helium discovered in Natural Gas